A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Indexing

 \subsection{Miscellaneous Indexing}

 RDF stores may use legacy systems, such as NoSQL stores, for indexing.
-Since such approaches are not tailored to RDF, and often correspond conceptually to one of the indexing schemes already discussed, we again refer to Janke and Staab~\cite{janke2018storing} and Zambom Santana~\cite{10.1145/3341105.3375753} for further discussion on such approaches.
+Since such approaches are not tailored to RDF, and often correspond conceptually to one of the indexing schemes already discussed, we refer to more dedicated surveys of such topics for further details~\cite{janke2018storing,10.1145/3341105.3375753,Wylot2018RDFDS}.
 Other stores provide specialized indexes for particular types of values such as spatial or temporal data~\cite{10.1145/3297280.3299732,10.1007/978-3-642-35176-1_19}; we do not discuss such specialized indexes in detail.